Dieffenbachia Root Rot — Masked by the Cane Until It Is Severe

 - 1

-SAFETY FIRST: wear rubber gloves and eye protection when working with Dieffenbachia.
-The sap that will be exposed when you unpot and handle damaged roots and stems contains calcium oxalate crystals.
-These cause severe burning and swelling on contact with skin, eyes, or mucous membranes.
-Wash any contacted skin area immediately with water.
+Put on rubber gloves and eye protection before starting.
+The sap that will be exposed when you unpot the plant and handle damaged roots and cane tissue contains calcium oxalate crystals, and these cause severe burning and swelling on contact with skin, eyes, or mucous membranes.
+Wash any contacted skin immediately with plenty of water if exposure happens.

 - 2